danielgaskins/puppeteer-vite-react-video-recording/README.md

    ```bash
    npm run dev
    ```
-   This will start the Vite development server, typically at `http://localhost:5173/`.
+   This will start the Vite development server, typically at `http://localhost:8080/`.

 2. **Open a new terminal and run the recording script:**
    ```bash
    npm run record
    ```
-   This will execute the `recordVideo.ts` script.
+   This will execute the `recordVideo.cjs` script.

 3. **Provide captions via URL parameters:**
    - When the app loads in the browser, provide the captions as a JSON-encoded string in the `captions` URL parameter.